-Summarize the treatment and management options available for acute paronychia.
+Summarize the management options available for acute paronychia.

 Acute paronychia is one of the most common infections of the hand.
 It is usually caused by a breakdown of the seal between the nail plate and the nail fold with infection resulting from subsequent inoculation of bacterial or fungal pathogens.
 This is typically precipitated by nail-biting, trauma, manicures, ingrown nails, and hangnail manipulation.
 Abscess involving pus within the soft tissues adjacent to the nail may occur, indicating the need for surgical drainage.

 If a paronychia has been present for less than six weeks, it is classified as acute, whereas those present for six weeks or more are classified as chronic.
 Chronic paronychia is a multifactorial inflammatory condition primarily caused by exposure to environmental allergens or irritants.
-The disruption to the protective barrier caused by this inflammatory process may result in colonization with bacterial or fungal organisms, for which Candida albicans is the most commonly implicated micro-organism.
-With differing etiologies and treatment approaches, chronic paronychia should be considered a separate entity to acute paronychia, which is the focus of this article.
+The disruption to the protective barrier caused by this inflammatory process may result in colonization with bacterial or fungal organisms.
+Candida albicans is the most commonly implicated micro-organism.
+With differing etiologies and treatment approaches, chronic paronychia should be considered a separate entity from acute paronychia, which is the focus of this article.

 Another important differential diagnosis is herpetic whitlow, a herpes simplex virus infection that may manifest clinically with the presence of blisters involving the distal phalanx.
 Surgical drainage is contraindicated unless a concurrent bacterial infection is present.